 Release Date: 12/21/2012

 Also Available On

 When I picked up Demon’s Score I didn’t expect a rhythm game, but coming from Square Enix I expected high production values and interesting character designs, I was partially right.
-Demon’s Score’s story is very uninteresting with a girl trying to save her father from evil, yeah pretty typical.
+Demon’s Score’s story is very uninteresting to a girl trying to save her father from evil, yeah pretty typical.
 While the rhythm gameplay is decent, everything else is below average.

 The rhythm gameplay evolves around you tapping circles when arrows line up, pretty basic and not very interesting or challenging.
 Sometimes you have to follow a moving circle with your finger, sometimes you have to slide your finger and tap really fast.
 That’s really all there is, there is no depth to the gameplay at all which is really disappointing.
 Each level plays out exactly the same, fight through small enemies, beat a mini-boss, fight through a door, then fight the boss.
 The game tries to incorporate mythical demons into the game and giving them unique personalities but it’s really lame.
 Belial is a jive black guy who’s into disco, Asmodeus is a metal freak, and various others range from a Spaniard and even a Samurai.
 Nothing special at all and the voice acting is ear-splitting.
 The stupid teddy bear that is your partner is the worst, he sounds like you just want to strangle him.